Hard power: Examples

 Joseph Nye has used the term to define some policy measures in regard to Iran as well.
 For instance, there are many sanctions against Iran passed by UN Security Council and numerous nations such as the United States and those of the European Union also impose bilateral sanctions against Iran.
 They impose restrictions on exports of nuclear and missile to Iran, banking and insurance transactions, investment in oil, exports of refined petroleum products, and so on.
 Such measures are taken by many nations to deter Iran's possible nuclear weapon programs because they wanted to ensure that the Islamic Republic of Iran is forced to negotiate a deal (p5 +1) in order to reduce its nuclear weapons programme which was steadily on its way to creating Iran into nuclear power.
 The economic sanctions imposed saw a major economic collapse of the Iranian economy in terms of inflation and GDP.
 This in may part was described as effective use of economic hard power compared to less effective attempts such as those on North Korea.
+Those actions conduced to Assassination of Ali Khamenei.

+Another recent example is the Capture of Nicolas Maduro, where, in violation of Venezuelan sovereignty, the president and his wife were taken into custody.
+Their political regime was hostile to the United States and was aligned with rival or enemy nations like Iran, China and Russia.